 More than its flavor enhancing ability, this sweet spice can help to ease swelling after injury, lower blood sugar levels and increase immunity.

 This healthy tea can be enjoyed by anyone at any time and if you don’t have cashew milk don’t worry you can use any milk you prefer, coconut is nice.
-By the way if you don't have all the ingredients, an easy way to make this toddy is by using one tablespoon of my Golden Gut Blend in warm milk.
+By the way if you don't have all the ingredients, an easy way to make this toddy is by using two teaspoons of my Golden Gut Blend in warm milk.
 It's delicious! and can be used in baking and cooking too.

 You’ll find these and many more recipes in my book Heal Your Gut.